arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 ## Plotting libraries in R and python

-There are many options available for creating data visualizations.
-For this module, we'll focus on just one plotting library in each: ggplot2 in R and seaborn in python.
+There are many options available for creating data visualizations in R and python.
+For this module, we'll focus on just one plotting library in each: ggplot2 in R, and seaborn in python.

 ### ggplot2 in R

 R comes with plenty of plotting functions ready to go in base R, and for quick-and-dirty visualizations, that is usually the fastest option.
 The popular library [ggplot2](https://ggplot2.tidyverse.org/) provides much more flexibility and control over your visualizations, however, and if you're creating visualizations to share (e.g. in a manuscript or presentation), you'll probably find you need to switch to ggplot2 at some point anyway to get more control over the appearance of your visualizations.

-To get started with ggplot2 in R on your own machine, you'll need to install it (this has already been done for you in the pangeo binder instance we're using for hands-on activities in this module), and then load the library in R:
+To get started with ggplot2 in R on your own machine, you'll need to install it, and then load the library in R:

 ```r
 # You only need to install it once